cgravill/antha-1/README.md

 Installing Antha adds a number of commands to your system.
 Source code for each may be found within the `cmd/` directory, and associated documentation in a `doc.go` file.
 This is in standard Go documentation format.

-`go doc` files may be viewed from the command line using the command `go doc -all package/name` (e.g. `go doc -all github.com/antha-lang/antha/cmd/composer`)
+`go doc` files may be viewed from the command line using the command `go doc -all package/name` (e.g. `go doc -all github.com/Synthace/antha/cmd/composer`)

-Besides viewing help for the Antha commands, information on antha-lang code may also be inspected. e.g. for information on the representation of workflows: `go doc -all github.com/antha-lang/antha/workflow`
+Besides viewing help for the Antha commands, information on antha code may also be inspected. e.g. for information on the representation of workflows: `go doc -all github.com/Synthace/antha/workflow`

 ### General Usage